AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 Concrete measures for employers

-The research literature recommends the following measures:
+The research literature recommends the following:

 Update risk assessment